 A representation of several continuous, analog signals that have the same duration, sampling rate and start time.
-Basically, it is a 2D array: dim 0 is time, dim 1 is channel index signal (quantity array 2D, numpy array 2D, or list (data, channel)) The data itself.
+Basically, it is a 2D array: dim 0 is time, dim 1 is channel index units (quantity units) Required if the signal is a list or NumPy array, not if it is a Quantity t start (quantity scalar) Time when signal begins sampling_rate or sampling_period (quantity scalar) Number of samples per unit time or interval between two samples.
+If both are specified, they are checked for consistency.

-Inherits from quantities.Quantity, which in turn inherits from numpy.ndarray.
+Inherits from quantities.
+Quantity, which in turn inherits from numpy.ndarray.